Resources

 Sourcing Position Limits Calendar Information

-Posted by Karl Schindler on May 31, 2017
+Posted on May 31 2017 by Karl Schindler

 For the calculation of spot month position limits, exchange calendar information is required, typically to identify the point in time at which the spot limit becomes effective.